bsurmacz/Tardi-COI/README.md

 The version 1 is included in the original supplementary data for the publication "COI metabarcoding with a curated reference database and optimized protocol provides a reliable species-level diversity assessment of tardigrades" (Surmacz et al. 2025).
 Sequences sourced from public databases (NCBI Genbank and BOLD) and novel references provided in the study.
-Sequence processing summary:
+Sequence data processing summary:

 ![obraz](https://github.com/user-attachments/assets/c9f16ff4-d056-441b-92b9-713d76870089)